jeansibelius/outcome/README.md

   styles applied ✅
 - Can add new categories with all variables (type, name, description, monthly budget, icon) ✅
 - Improve new category form icon selection ✅
+- Can delete existing entries ✅
+- Can delete existing categories
-- Can edit and delete existing entries & categories
+- Can edit existing entries & categories
 - Performing actions (adding, editing, deleting) on entries or categories is reflected in the UI immediately (queries & cache are kept up to date)
 - Basic views/components exist: expenses, income, adding new entries, adding new categories, summary